wmeiqi/AWCV/README.md

 # AWCV-100K

+AWCV-100K is a high-quality and large-scale benchmark to create a challenging real-world experimental environment for Air-Writing.

+# Latest News
+\dot
 This is the repository that contains source code for the [AWCV website](https://wmeiqi.github.io/AWCV).

-If you find Nerfies useful for your work please cite:
+If you find AWCV-100K useful for your work please cite:
 ```
 @article{awcv
   author    = {},